AntonioTepsich/Convolutional-KANs/README.md

 - The research paper: https://arxiv.org/abs/2404.19756

 ### What is a KAN Convolution?
-KAN Convoluions are very similar to convolutions, but instead of applying the dot product between the kernel and the corresponding pixels in the image, we apply a **Learnable Non Linear activation function** to each element, and then add them up.
+KAN Convolutions are very similar to convolutions, but instead of applying the dot product between the kernel and the corresponding pixels in the image, we apply a **Learnable Non Linear activation function** to each element, and then add them up.
 The kernel of the KAN Convolution is equivalent to a KAN Linear Layer of 4 inputs and 1 output neuron.
 For each input i, we apply a ϕ_i learnable function, and the resulting pixel of that convolution step is the sum of ϕ_i(x_i).
 This can be visualized in the following figure.

 ![image](./images/Convs.png)